leegao/rt-astcenc-glsl/README.md

 A fundamental tradeoff we'll always have to be wary of is that between color variety and color fidelity.
 Meaning, there's a fundamental tradeoff due to the limited block size (128b) between how many visually distinct colors you can represent within the 4x4 area versus how accurate you represent those colors.

-wgpu-py is used to run this shader for simplicity

 Demo:

 **Original**